-Why use VMware Replication?
+Why use VMware vSphere Replication?

-- Critical VM loss/failure due to a bad OS update, virus or accidental deletion
+- Critical VM loss/failure due to a bad OS update, virus, or accidental deletion

 - Natural disasters such as earthquakes, floods, tornados, hurricanes or typhoons

-Using VM replication, you can significantly reduce costs and the time needed to recover your virtual infrastructure with only a minimal interruption to your business services.
+Using VM replication, you can significantly reduce costs and the time needed to recover your virtual infrastructure, minimizing interruption of your business services.
 Since VM replication creates an exact copy of source VMs, resuming business services is as simple and quick as powering on the VM replicas.

 RPO and RTO Improvement